SalvadorCorreia/OpaqueAuth/README.md

 # OpaqueAuth
 OpaqueAuth is an open-source project that aims to bring state-of-the-art, client-side password verification to all web applications.
 This will be achieved through the development of a WebAssembly environment without backend telemetry.
 This will prevent traffic interception for offline cracking attacks.
+This project is on hold.

 ## Contextualization
 In recent years, the landscape of password strength evaluation has irrevocably shifted.
 This section documents this structural paradigm shift and introduces the current state-of-the-art for password strength verification, justifying the technologies selected for our implementation.